mklein1997/VBA-challenge/README.md

 # VBA-challenge
-Create a script using Visual Basic to analyze a database of 4,000 past projects to provide analytical information and uncover any hidden trends within the data.
+Create a script using Visual Basic to analyze a database of stock ticker information to provide analytical information and uncover any hidden trends within the data.

 Text version of code: